 North Dakota State College of Science (the "College") promotes the exchange of knowledge in an environment that encourages reasoned discourse, intellectual honesty, and the respect for the rights of all individuals.
-The intent of this Code is to foster educational development of personal accountability and commitment to the community.
+The intent of the Student Guide to Rights and Responsibilities: A Code of Student Conduct (the "Code") is to foster educational development of personal accountability and commitment to the community.

-Contents of this code may be subject to change.
-Changes made will be communicated to students through the official College email or website at www.NDSCS.edu/Students-Rights.
-An attempt has been made to reference local, state or federal laws that complement College policies and procedures.
+Contents of this Code may be subject to change.
+Changes made will be communicated to students through the official College email or website at www.ndscs.edu/students-rights.
+An attempt has been made to reference local, state, or federal laws that complement College policies.

-Conduct described in this code is illustrative rather than exhaustive.
-In the event there arises some ambiguity, inconsistency, or need for clarification of these statements, the definition, interpretation or clarification will be determined at the discretion of the executive director for student and residential life, from whom any student, staff or faculty member may request written clarification.
-Final authority for interpretation of this code lies with the vice president for student affairs.
+Conduct described in this Code is illustrative rather than exhaustive.
+In the event there arises ambiguity, inconsistency, or need for clarification of these statements, the definition, interpretation, or clarification will be determined at the discretion of the executive director for student and residential life, from whom any student, staff or faculty member may request written clarification.
+Final authority for interpretation of this Code lies with the vice president for student affairs.